Letters and Sounds

 At Benson, we follow the ‘Letters and Sounds’ Phonics programme in order to teach children to read.
 We use both decodable texts and texts that develop reading for meaning.
 Pupils in Foundation Stage and KS1 have a high quality daily discrete phonics lesson.
 In addition, children may have additional phonics ‘mini-sessions’ to practice ‘sounds’ not yet mastered.
 In these sessions, the children practice ‘sounds’ they know, are introduced to new ‘sounds’ and apply their learning in a range of contexts.

-In Reception, Year 1 and Year 2 pupils have Guided Reading lessons using the Nelson Thorn PM reading scheme and extracts from both fiction and non-fiction texts, including poems, picture books, classic fiction and newspaper articles.
+In Reception, Year 1 and Year 2 pupils have Guided Reading lessons and extracts from both fiction and non-fiction texts, including poems, picture books, classic fiction and newspaper articles.

 As children’s reading develops, we use a variety of texts encompassing different genres from a range of publishers in order to motivate and promote reading for enjoyment and pleasure.
 Classes have ‘Book Club’ every week, in which the class shares a text together and completes related comprehension-based tasks.